defvol/marco/README.md

-Transform a CSV dataset into GeoJSON, by matching names of places against a line-delimited GeoJSON representation of Mexico's administrative boundaries.
+Transform a CSV dataset into GeoJSON, by matching names of places against a line-delimited GeoJSON source of truth.

 Additional layers suitable for a data processing pipeline are included.

 ![demo](https://raw.githubusercontent.com/rodowi/marco/master/demo.gif)

 ### This is how it works

+**Bring your own**

+The PoC looks for administrative boundaries in Mexico from [Marco Geoestadístico Nacional](http://www.inegi.org.mx/geo/contenidos/geoestadistica/m_g_0.aspx), but you could easily swap to other sources, like OSM.

+**From the command line**

 To get the polygon of a city in Mexico, type: